 The first part is the same for all proposal templates and doesn’t vary for WordPress or any other technology of your choice.

 Thanks for sharing your WordPress requirement here at Upwork and I will be more than happy to help you.
 Let me share with you my expertise with WordPress theme and plugin development.

-The first para of my proposal is always a thank note.
-If I get an invite from a client I normally change the wording for the opening para as
+The first paragraph of my proposal is always a thank note.
+If I get an invite from a client, I usually change the wording slightly as

 Thanks for inviting me to your